composify-js/composify/packages/docs/pages/docs/catalog/index.md

 The **component** can be any React component (function or class).
 No restrictions here.

-### Unregistered component
+### Unregistered Components

-If you try to use a component that hasn't been registered, Composify will just treat it like a `Fragment`.
-In other words, the component itself won't render and its props will be ignored.
+What happens if you try to render a component that hasn't been registered?
+Composify will simply treat it like a React `Fragment`.
+This means the component itself won't render, and its props will be ignored.

-This way, the editor and renderer won't crash and they'll keep rendering everything else that's properly registered.
+This way, your app won't crash, and the editor and the renderer will keep rendering everything else that's registered correctly.

 ## Defining props

-If your component has required props (and you're using TypeScript), you'll see type errors until you tell Composify how to handle those props.
-That's where the prop specification comes in.
+If your component has required props (and you're using TypeScript), you'll see type errors until you tell Composify how to handle them.
+That's where the property specification comes in.

 ```tsx [catalog.tsx]
 Catalog.register('HeroBanner', {